Zhirui666/final/README.md

  ii.
 Click ‘stats’ could help you visualize the up-to-date stats of the squirrels.

  iii.
-Click different ‘squirrels IDs’, you would get the information of different squirrels, and this page also allow you to edit the information of each squirrel.
+Click different ‘squirrels IDs’, you would get the information of different squirrels, and this page also allows you to edit the information of each squirrel.

  ### Group Information
  Group name and section: Project Group 64, Section 2